There are various sayings related to diamond, and each of them emphasizes on a single point that diamonds are priceless.

 #8 Oppenheimer Blue

-Oppenheimer Blue has been estimated at a price value of 50.6 million US dollars and is considered one of the most expensive diamonds in the world.
+Oppenheimer Blue has been estimated at a price value of 50.6 million US dollars and is considered one of the most expensive diamond in the world.
 It was named for its previous owner Philip Oppenheimer and was sold at a Christie’s auction in the year 2016 to an unknown buyer.

 It is an emerald-cut diamond of 14.62 carat or 2.924 grams weight.
 The Gemological Institute of America has verified it as the largest fancy-vivid blue diamond.